MaxCrank/AsposeTest/README.md

 # Aspose format conversion library

 The library is intended to process significant data items between various format layouts.
 Initially it's made for XML (schema is [here](AsposeFormatConverter/FormatProcessors/XML/XmlFormatSchema.xsd)) and custom binary file (see [BinaryFormatSerializationData](AsposeFormatConverter/FormatProcessors/Binary/BinaryFormatSerializationData.cs)).
-Requirement is to use .NET Framework 3.5 for backward compatibility, NAnt as a build tool and NUnit for unit testing.
+Requirements are to use .NET Framework 3.5 for backward compatibility, NAnt as a build tool and NUnit for unit testing.

 ## Architecture